Al-Amin Kazeem

-Al-Amin Ayomide Kazeem (born 6 April 2002) is an English professional footballer who plays as a left-back or winger, for League of Ireland Premier Division club St Patrick's Athletic.
+Al-Amin Ayomide Kazeem (born 6 April 2002) is an English professional footballer who plays as a left-back or winger for League of Ireland Premier Division club Galway United.

 Career

 Maldon & Tiptree loan

 Al-Amin Kazeem was signed by Colchester United as a youth player in 2017.
 He was sent out on loan to Isthmian League side Maldon & Tiptree for the 2019–20 season.
 He was a part of the side that reached the second round of the FA Cup for the first time in the club's history.

 Colchester United

 On returning from loan to Colchester United, Kazeem signed a two-year contract with The U's.

 Kazeem had to wait until the 2022–23 season to get his chance with the first team, making his debut in an EFL Cup game against Ipswich Town.
 He gained high praise for Colchester manager Wayne Brown, with the manager saying "I don't like to individualize after games but Al-Amin for me making his debut against a real top class (team)...I thought his one for one defending was exceptional."